sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

 Jupyter Notebook
 ----------------

-Below is the Jupyter Notebook that gets invoked by the Analytical App and the results are seen in the Sparkflows Analytical App UI.
+Below is the Jupyter Notebook that gets invoked by the Analytical App and the results are seen in the Fire Insights Analytical App UI.

 Jupyter Notebook **ChurnAnalysisAndPrediction.ipynb** contains the following: